-Cherokee Mountain Bike Trails
+Cherokee’s Fire Mountain Trails

 Twelve-mile system with wide variety of terrain from beginners to relatively serious downhill sections.
 This is one of the best-maintained trail systems in the Smokies region.
-Trailhead is in downtown Cherokee at the Oconaluftee Indian Village
+Trailhead is in downtown Cherokee at the Oconaluftee Indian Village.

 Tsali Recreation Area